'This IS INSANE': Africa desperately short of COVID vaccine

 Poorer countries had warned as far back as last year of this impending vaccine inequality, fearful that rich nations would hoard doses.

-In an interview, Nkengasong called on the leaders of wealthy nations meeting this week at the G-7 summit to share spare vaccines — something the United States has already agreed to do — and avert a “moral catastrophe.”
+In an interview, Nkengasong called on the leaders of wealthy nations meeting this week at the Group of Seven summit to share spare vaccines — something the United States has already agreed to do — and avert a “moral catastrophe.”

 “I’d like to believe that the G-7 countries, most of them having kept excess doses of vaccines, want to be on the right side of history,” Nkengasong said.
 “Distribute those vaccines.
 We need to actually see these vaccines, not just ... promises and goodwill.”